sneas/component-library/README.md

 </html>
 ```

-Add your own code to it. **NB:** You can add only the required code.
+Add your custom code to it. **NB:** You can add only the required code.
 All the CSS links and JS scripts will be added automatically.
 Add the `layout` param to the configuration object.
 Example:
 ```javascript
 var componentLibrary = require('component-library');